JCS-Mecabricks/Redwood/README.md

 ![Screenshot 2024-11-18 160851](https://github.com/user-attachments/assets/d37321b6-7abf-4b1a-b98d-f99849916cef)

 There is a Mega Variant of the Redwood Tree which is just a little bit taller.
-The regular variants generate in the Taiga and Snowy Taiga while the Mega Variant generates in the Mega Pine and Old Growth Taiga
+The regular variants generate in the Taiga and Snowy Taiga while the Mega Variant generates in the Mega Pine and Old Growth Taiga.
+The Woods can be crafted into tools too.

 This mod depends on TerraformersMC and obviously fabric api, make sure to dowload the TerraformersMC version that matches my mod.